afrank150/Bristlecone-Wellness/to-do.md

 * Break out the large blocks of text from components
 * Tooltips on social in banner
 * Make facebook messanger icon green in contact
+* set up 404 not found page
+* fix bottom banner and fixed scroll in IE11